The Importance of Testosterone

 How Do You Make Testosterone?

 Women make this hormone in their ovaries and adrenal glands.
 Men produce it in their testes.
-To make any of the hormones, you need to make a hormone called pregnenolone from cholesterol.
+To make any of the hormones, you must make a hormone called pregnenolone from cholesterol.
 In either gender, testosterone synthesis is from another hormone called androstenedione.
 This hormone is made from either DHEA or progesterone.
-Maintaining healthy production of all of these hormones helps to make better amounts of other hormones.
+Maintaining healthy production of all these hormones helps to make better amounts of other hormones.

 How Can You Boost Testosterone?

 As a naturopath, natural treatment for low levels of this hormone involves losing weight, reducing stress, building muscle, addressing the root cause of high blood pressure and high cholesterol, and fixing sleep apnea.
-Since DHEA is a building block to make this hormone, maintaining healthy adrenal gland/HPA axis function also helps.
+Since DHEA is a building block for this hormone, maintaining healthy adrenal gland/HPA axis function also helps.

 How Can You Decrease Testosterone?